Autocar India

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

 As before, this engine feels very smooth, with progressive and measured power delivery.
-Out on the highway, the S 450’s engine is barely audible and NVH levels are stellar overall, though there is still a touch of wind rustle around the A-pillars at higher speeds.
-The diesel S 350d, powered by a 3.0-litre inline-6, is also on offer globally, but it’s unclear whether it will be available in India.
+Out on the highway, the S 450’s engine is barely audible, and NVH levels are stellar overall, though there is still a touch of wind rustle around the A-pillars at higher speeds.
+The diesel S 350d, powered by a 3.0-litre inline-6, is also on offer globally, but it’s unclear whether it will be sold in India.

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to